jhap1982/giveituruguay/1999/1999-08-14 - Red Square, Moscow, Russia/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-Suck My Kiss
+4. Suck My Kiss
-If You Have to Ask
+5. If You Have to Ask
-Pea part of
+6. Pea part of
-Californication
+7. Californication
-London Calling tease
+8. London Calling tease
-Right on Time
+9. Right on Time
-Soul to Squeeze
+10. Soul to Squeeze
-I Like Dirt
+11. I Like Dirt
-My Lovely Man
+12. My Lovely Man
-Easily
+13. Easily
-Under the Bridge
+14. Under the Bridge
-Me and My Friends
+15. Me and My Friends
-ENCORE BREAK
+<br>ENCORE BREAK
-The Power of Equality
+16. The Power of Equality
-Fire
+17. Fire

 ## Notes